tkubica12/kubernetes-demo/docs/servicecatalog.md

 svcat bind myfirstdb
 ```

 All detailes required to connect to service are available in Secret.
-We can list it via kubectl, but values are base64 encoded.
+We can list it via kubectl, but values are base64 encoded (so let's decode it).
 ```
 kubectl get secret myfirstdb -o yaml printf 'Host: ' && kubectl get secret myfirstdb -o json | jq -r .data.host | base64 --decode && echo && \